Skip to content

 Structural Integrity

-Maintaining correct skeletal alignment under pressure to manage force.
+Maintaining correct skeletal alignment under pressure.

 (Definition Only)